The difference between dicot and monocot leaf is due to the factors like the venation pattern and symmetry.

 Dicot leaf shows dorsiventral symmetry where both the dorsal and ventral surface are distinguishable, whereas monocot leaf shows isobilateral symmetry where both the dorsal and ventral surface is similar.

 It is the outer waxy envelope that covers the epidermis layer.
-Dicot leaf has a thin layer of cuticle on both the upper and lower epidermis, whereas monocot leaf has thick cuticle on the upper epidermis and thin on lower epidermis.
+Dicot leaf has a thin layer of cuticle on both the upper and lower epidermis, whereas monocot leaf has thick cuticle on the upper epidermis and thin on the lower epidermis.

 It is a secondary covering that protects the internal cells against damage.
 It divides into:

 - The upper or adaxial epidermis

 - Lower or abaxial epidermis

 Monocot leaf has the same epidermis layer due to equal distribution of stomata.
 In contrast, the stomata in dicot leaf are present mostly in the lower epidermis and less or no stomata on the upper epidermis.

 These are the cells that are present below the epidermis.
-It is the middle layer of a leaf that constitute the most of the leaf.
+It is the middle layer of a leaf that constitute most of the leaf.
 It has a high number of chloroplasts that shows photosynthetic activity.
 In dicot leaf the mesophyll is differentiated into two cells:

 - Upper palisade mesophyll: These are elongated cylindrical cells and arranged in the parallel fashion inner to the upper epidermis.
 Palisade mesophyll contains less or no intercellular space because these lack air cavities.

 - Lower spongy mesophyll: These are rounded cells, which are arranged loosely.
-Spongy mesophyll present near the lower epidermis.
+Spongy mesophyll is present near the lower epidermis.
 It has large intercellular space because of the presence of air cavities.

 Oppositely, undifferentiated mesophyll is present in the monocot leaves.
 It has only spongy mesophyll, which is spherical in shape and is compactly arranged.

 It consists of vascular tissues xylem and phloem that plays a significant role in the transportation process.
 Xylem helps in water transportation which contains vessels, tracheids etc. Phloem contains sieve tubes and companion cells that help in food transportation.
 The size of the vascular bundle depends upon the size of veins.